 Despite the potential for mescaline to have more (initially) unpleasant physical effects than psilocybin or LSD, many people are willing to accept this price for the rewards of the experience.
 Patients wanting to sign up for psychedelic-assisted psychotherapy should likewise have this option.

 Some researchers and psychedelic companies are now starting to show interest in the therapeutic potential of mescaline.
-MindMed, for instance, has a placebo-controlled trial approved that will evaluate the acute effects of different doses of mescaline and the role of the serotonin 5-HT2A receptor in mescaline-induced altered states.
+MindMed, for instance, has gained approval for a placebo-controlled trial – led by pharmacologist Matthias Liechti at the University Hospital in Basel, Switzerland – that will evaluate the acute effects of different doses of mescaline and the role of the serotonin 5-HT2A receptor in mescaline-induced altered states.
 This kind of data is currently lacking in the existing literature.
 Dr. Miri Halperin Wernli, President of MindMed, has stated:

 We believe the drug will have a powerful effect on enhancing the communication between different parts of the brain in unique ways that are otherwise inaccessible to the conscious mind.
 As we move forward, further studies on patient populations will be targeted to help us distinguish the relationship between the drug-induced experience and its integration into the psychotherapeutic process.
 The hope is that this will then allow a better understanding of the behavioral changes and the unique effect of these powerful drugs on neuroplasticity.

-There is another approved, placebo-controlled study that will compare the acute effects of LSD, psilocybin, and mescaline.
+Another approved, placebo-controlled study, also led by Liechti, will compare the acute effects of LSD, psilocybin, and mescaline.
 Its main objective is to “determine whether LSD, psilocybin and mescaline produce qualitatively similar subjective alterations of mind and associated brain activity patterns despite their unique receptor activation profiles.”

 In addition, the company Journey Colab is developing synthetically-derived psychedelics to be used as a treatment for addiction, starting with their patent-protected synthetic mescaline HCl (JOUR-5700) for the treatment of alcohol use disorder (AUD).
 This widespread social ill is a chronic, relapsing condition, and the Centers for Disease Control and Prevention (CDC) states that excessive alcohol use in the US claims more than 140,000 lives every year.